Bestowinc/darkroom/README.md

   --proto           pass proto files used for payload forming -H, --header      fallback header passed to the specified protocol -C, --cut-out     output of final cut file
-  --help            display usage information
+  -i, --interactive interactive frame sequence transitions --help            display usage information

 Commands:
   version           returns CARGO_PKG_VERSION
-  take              Takes a single frame, emitting the request then validating
+  take              takes a single frame, emitting the request then validating
                     the returned response
   record            Attempts to play through an entire Reel sequence running a
                     take for every frame in the sequence